Harley Quinn (S2 Review) | A Spike of Quality Despite the Slow Start

 Season two is still funny, the cast is great, and the pop-culture references are hilarious.
 I loved the nods to The Little Mermaid and Magic Mike.
 However the first part of the season, with the Injustice League, felt like a procedural, a good one though but still, it was kind of weird.
 The season really took off for me in episode six – it’s also when I dove back into the show, the weekly episodes are not the brightest of ideas.

-The smart way the writers introduce and slightly reinvent well known characters is a blast.
+The smart way the writers introduce and slightly reinvent well-known characters is a blast.
 It’s always done so organically that it doesn’t put you off, even though some of them – well one – didn’t exactly need to be featured this season.
 But I guess, actually hope, that they’ll pull a Kiteman and give them more to do next season – and there’s better be one.
-Speaking of Kiteman, he’s becoming one of my favorites, he’s a more fleshed out this season and really stood out.
+Speaking of Kiteman, he’s becoming one of my favorites, he’s more fleshed out this season and really stood out.
 I feel for him.

 Harley Quinn is a smart bloody funny show with good social commentary throughout.